formatjs/formatjs/README.md

 Overview
 --------

-The `ReactIntlMixin` implements a [ReactJS][] Component [Mixin][] that adds these new methods to any React component:
+`ReactIntl` provides the following collection of [React][] Components:

- * `formatDate()` to format a date value
+ * `ReactIntl.Date` to format a date value
- * `formatTime()` to format a date value with `time` formats
+ * `ReactIntl.Time` to format a date value with `time` formats
- * `formatRelative()` to format a date relative to now; e.g. "3 hours ago"
+ * `ReactIntl.Relative` to format a date relative to now; e.g. "3 hours ago"
- * `formatNumber()` to format a numeric value
+ * `ReactIntl.Number` to format a numeric value
+ * `ReactIntl.Message` to format a complex message
- * `formatMessage()` to format a complex message
+ * `ReactIntl.HTMLMessage` to format a complex message that contains HTML

-`formatDate()`, `formatTime()`, and `formatNumber()` are sugar on top of [Intl.NumberFormat][] and [Intl.DateTimeFormat][] APIs implemented by most modern browsers.
-To improve runtime performance, React Intl Mixin uses an internal cache to reuse instances of `Intl.NumberFormat` and `Intl.DateTimeFormat` when possible.
+`ReactIntl.Date`, `ReactIntl.Time`, and `ReactIntl.Number` are sugar on top of [Intl.NumberFormat][] and [Intl.DateTimeFormat][] APIs implemented by most modern browsers.
+To improve runtime performance, React Intl uses an internal cache to reuse instances of `Intl.DateTimeFormat` and `Intl.NumberFormat` when possible.

-`formatMessage()` is a sugar layer on top of [intl-messageformat][], a library to support more advanced translation patterns that include complex pluralization and gender support.
+`ReactIntl.Message` and `ReactIntl.HTMLMessage` are a sugar layer on top of [intl-messageformat][], a library to support more advanced translation patterns that include complex pluralization and gender support.
 This library is based on a [Strawman Draft][] proposing to evolve [ECMAScript 402][] to provide a standard way to format message strings with localization support in JavaScript.

-The `formatMessage()` method accepts a string message and values to format it with.
+The `ReactIntl.Message` component has a single child which is the string message, its props are the values to format it with.
 It too uses an internal cache to improve runtime performance by reusing `IntlMessageFormat` instances.

-The data consumed by `formatMessage()` follows the same format supported by [intl-messageformat][], which is one of the industry standards used in other programming languages like Java and PHP.
+The string messaged formatted by `ReactIntl.Message` follow the same format supported by [intl-messageformat][], which is one of the industry standards used in other programming languages like Java and PHP.
 Although this format looks complex, professional translators are familiar with it.
-You can [learn more about this format](https://github.com/yahoo/intl-messageformat#how-it-works).
+You can [learn more about this format](http://formatjs.io/guide/#messageformat-syntax).

-`formatRelative()` is similar to `formatMessage()` in that it's a sugar layer on top of a non-started library, [intl-relativeformat][], which takes a JavaScript date or timestamp, compares it with "now", and returns the formatted string; e.g., "3 hours ago".
+`ReactIntl.Relative` is similar to `ReactIntl.Message` in that it's a sugar layer on top of a non-started library, [intl-relativeformat][], which takes a JavaScript date or timestamp, compares it with "now", and returns the formatted string; e.g., "3 hours ago".

 Usage